Pyro (Marvel Comics): Ultimate Marvel

 In Ultimate X-Men #80 Pyro is seen fighting the Friends of Humanity and meeting Nightcrawler.
-This Pyro is a member of the Ultimate Morlocks, and a supporter of Xavier's cause who tells Nightcrawler that he would have liked to have been a member of the X-Men.
+This Pyro is a member of the Ultimate Morlocks, and a supporter of Charles Xavier's cause who tells Nightcrawler that he would have liked to have been a member of the X-Men.
 In issue #82 he is rescued from a Sentinel attack by Bishop and Storm, who recruit him as a member of their new team of X-Men.
 It is hinted by Bishop that the recruits are "legends" of the future, meaning that Pyro may have much potential.
 He briefly works undercover in the Mutant Liberation Front, after pretending to defect to their side.
 Stryfe, the leader of the group, revealed his knowledge of Pyro's intentions but allows him to continue watching, but eventually Stryfe abandons most of the Front, including Pyro, at the mercy of some approaching Sentinels.
 Pyro is later rescued by Beast, and aids the team in defeating the Sentinels.

 Bishop dies in Ultimate X-Men #90 and Xavier returns alive from the future.
 Pyro moves into the Xavier Institute and becomes one of Xavier's X-Men.
 Pyro begins wondering if he belongs at the Institute and Wolverine assures him that he does.

 Pyro has apparently defected from the Xavier Institute to Magneto's Brotherhood of Mutants, as he and Mastermind are shown capturing the superhero Valkyrie in The Ultimates 3 #4.
 It is as yet unknown how or why Pyro joined Magneto's Brotherhood.
 His face is not scarred and he is now immune to flame, despite previous portrayals.

 During the confrontation, he and Mastermind find the unconscious Valkyrie.
 Pyro suggest they 'play' with her.
 The woman wakes up, slays Mastermind and despite Pyro's claims of innocence, cuts off his hands.

 Ultimate Pyro, like his Age of Apocalypse counterpart, can generate flames without the aid of machines.
 He also is not as resistant to fire, as his face is horribly burned and most of his body is bandaged.
 At one point, he cauterizes a bullet wound by pressing flames against it.
 Because he burnt off his nerves, he does not feel pain.